ChefDandy/CTE-menu/Poshc2/instructions/Application_windows_discorvery.md

 ```powershell
 sharpps get-process
 ```

 ---

 ## Detection Technique:
-* Look for any process enumeration (ls / get-process / dir)
+* Look for any process enumeration (ls / get-process / tasklist)
+* Kibana:
+    * process.args: <command and/or arguments>
+        * process.args: "C:\windows\system32\tasklist.exe"
     * Event.code: 1
-* process.args:<command and/or arguments>
+    * process.parent.args: *
+        * Will detect if the process was called by another, as opposed to using cmd directly on the box
 ## Resources